 Using two cast-irons to get a barbecued sear on your meat replacement?
 Brilliant.
 Outside of requiring two hefty pans, this is relatively easy and one of the best pink oyster mushroom recipes to pull off.

 Absolutely no cooking is required for this brilliantly beautiful pink dish.
 All you have to do is prepare the simple shallot dressing and marinate the mushrooms for at least ten minutes.
 The flavorful shrooms pair excellently with fresh salmon.

 The “pink” part of this recipe is supposed to come from the rice, but we’re happy to add to the pink theme by swapping the original recipe with pink oysters.
 Sushi rolling requires expert hands (or at least hands attached to someone with good humor).
 If it all falls apart… well, then you’ve got an oyster poké bowl.
 Could be worse!

 Since this recipe calls for king trumpets, here’s one thing to note when making the substitution: Use a slightly larger quantity of pink oysters; they’ll have less mass than kings.
 However, the cooking time should still be about the same.
 You can even use a touch less oyster sauce since the mushrooms will bring some of that umami flavor.

 There you have it!
 Fourteen of the best pink oyster mushroom recipes out there, spanning the gamut from cuisines across the globe.
+Using what we love as nature’s vegan fried chicken, blue oyster mushrooms are tasty.
 Enjoy your time in the kitchen with your new favorite fungi.